Snowflake-Labs/sf-cheatsheets/snowflake-cli.md

 ### Version App

 > ![IMPORTANT]
-> The version name should be valid SQL identifier e.g. no dots and start with a character
+> The version name should be valid SQL identifier i.e. no dots, no dashes and start with a character
 > usually version labels use `v`.

 #### Create Version